kay-pringle/CS-330-PLP-Kay-Pringle/README.md

 ````
 Please note that, like other messages you may be familiar with, all lines must end with a semicolon.
 Now, let's get a bit deeper into JavaScript as a whole!

+## Data Types and Naming Conventions

+Now it's time to move on to naming conventions and the various data types that Javascript has.

+### Naming Conventions
+Similar to other languages, when it comes to naming conventions camelCase for variables and functions, ensuring we keep the first letter lowercase of the name

 [^1]: https://www.geeksforgeeks.org/javascript/history-of-javascript/#
 [^2]: https://developer.mozilla.org/en-US/docs/Learn_web_development/Core/Scripting/What_is_JavaScript
 [^3]: https://www.geeksforgeeks.org/javascript/javascript-tutorial/